Nick2858/Branch-Builder/README.md

 Branch ID | Parent Node ID | Child Node ID | Generation Number | Length | Volume | Lobe | Segment | X1 | Y1 | Z1 | X2 | Y2 | Z2
 ----------|-----------|----------|-------------------|--------|--------|------|---------|----|----|----|----|----|----

-Where X1, Y1, Z1 are the coordinates of the parent node and X2, Y2, Z2 are the coordinates of the child node.
-These nodes make up the end points of the cylinder/branch.
+X1, Y1, Z1 are the coordinates of the parent node, and X2, Y2, Z2 are the coordinates of the child node.
+These nodes make up the endpoints of the cylinder/branch.
 The sphere is created at the location of the child node.
+If your data does not have segment information, you can give each branch a 0 in the segment column.
+The same goes for Generation and Lobe however the program will not properly group the objects into their respective generations and lobes if not provided with the proper information.

 ### Step 2: Open Script in Blender
 The first step in setting up this program to build a branch network is downloading the `blenderInterface.py` code.
 Once it's been downloaded, it can be opened in Blender.
 Go to **Scripting** and press **Open**.
 This will allow you to open the `blenderInterface.py` script in Blender.